mbround18/hammock/README.md

 ### Transcript summaries

 With `OPENAPI_KEY` set the `/leave` command also uploads the finished JSON transcript to OpenAI's Responses API, asks the configured `OPENAPI_MODEL` for concise Markdown notes, and posts the result underneath the transcription attachment before deleting the temporary upload.

+If you prefer to share only the AI summary (and keep the JSON transcript private) set `INCLUDE_TRANSCRIPTS_WITH_SUMMARY=false`.
+This mode requires `OPENAPI_KEY`; the bot will fail fast if a summary is requested but no key is configured.
+The transcript is always uploaded when summarization is disabled.